Bill Willingham: Career

 He describes himself as "rabidly pro-Israel" and says that Fables "was intended from the beginning" as a metaphor for the Israeli–Palestinian conflict, although he argues that Fables is not "a political tract.
 It never will be, but at the same time, it's not going to shy away from the fact that there are characters who have real moral and ethical centers, and we're not going to apologize for it."

 Willingham worked on the Robin series from 2004 to 2006, and established Shadowpact, a title spun off his Day of Vengeance limited series.
 He also wrote Jack of Fables, an ongoing spin-off of his Fables series, co-written by Lilah Sturges.
 At the 2007 Comic Con International, he announced that he would be writing Salvation Run, a mini-series about supervillains who are banished to an inhospitable prison planet.
 He handed over the writing to Sturges after two issues because of illness.
 He worked on DCU: Decisions, a four-issue mini-series that deals with Green Arrow's endorsement of a political candidate.
 Again with Sturges, he began writing the Vertigo series House of Mystery, and DC's Justice Society of America with issue #29.

 In 2009, Willingham agreed to write for Angel by IDW Publishing, initiated a new storyline titled "Immortality for Dummies".

 In late 2010 (with cover dates January–April 2011), Willingham wrote the four-issue mini-series Warriors Three for Marvel Comics, illustrated by Neil Edwards.

 At 2013 New York Comic Con it was announced that Willingham would be writing a seven-part mini series for Dynamite Entertainment (with art by Sergio Fernandez Davila).
 The series is Legenderry: A Steampunk Adventure and includes some of Dynamite's licensed and public domain characters in a steampunk setting.
 The series was released in January 2014, and a collected edition was published in January 2015.

+In September 2023, Willingham put his Fables series into the public domain after a dispute with DC Comics over publishing and media rights for Fables.
+DC has since responded that Fables is wholly owned by them and the company will take appropriate action to protect its intellectual property.